susheel/synapse-mcp/README.md

 ```
 usage: server.py [-h] [--host HOST] [--port PORT] [--debug]

-Run the Synapse MCP server
+Run the Synapse MCP server with OAuth2 support

 options:
   -h, --help       show this help message and exit
   --host HOST      Host to bind to
   --port PORT      Port to listen on
   --debug          Enable debug logging
+  --server-url URL Public URL of the server (for OAuth2 redirect)
 ```

 ### Running Tests